DreamTeamHR/TicTacToe/docs/DevelopmentManual.md

 ## Introduction
 This is a development manual for a game called Tic Tac Toe made by DreamTeam for the course SC-T-303 Hugbúnaðarfræði at Reykjavik University.
 The source control client in use is github.
 This project is a remake of the well known game of Tic Tac Toe.
 If you are not familiar with Tic Tac Toe, you can find the rules of the game [here](https://en.wikipedia.org/wiki/Tic-tac-toe).
-It can be ccessed by opening a browser and following this [link](http://sleepy-bastion81869.herokuapp.com/).
+It can be accessed by opening a browser and following this [link](http://sleepy-bastion-81869.herokuapp.com/).

 ## Access to source
 You have to contact one of the administrators to get access to the source control.
 They will then give you access to the source code on github.